deeprjs/deepr/README.md

 - An object
 - An array

-Let's see how Deepr handles these 3 types of node.
+Let's see how Deepr handles these three types of node.

 #### Boolean `true`